Resin vs. Epoxy: What’s the Difference?

 Preparing & Mixing Techniques

-Typically, epoxy resin consists of two parts: the resin and the hardener.
+Typically, epoxy resin consists of the resin and the hardener.
 They facilitate a chemical reaction that transforms the liquid mixture into a solid substance.
 The mixing ratio is often 1:1 (equal proportions of resin and hardener).
 Alternatively, the ratio might be 2:1 for coating resins, meaning twice the amount of resin to hardener.

 Managing Your Working Time